 While weeds (like ragweed) are also a top allergy producer, they don’t usually start producing significant amounts of pollen until summer and through fall (and occasionally into winter months for irregularly warm winters).

-- Similar to dealing with winter allergies in warmer climates, it is helpful to check for high pollen count days from your local news or weather apps to help you know when it might be a good day to stay indoors, if possible.
+- Check the Allergy Forecast: Similar to dealing with winter allergies in warmer climates, it is helpful to check for high pollen count days from your local news or weather apps to help you know when it might be a good day to stay indoors, if possible.
 Rainy days may seem like they are putting a temporary damper on pollen in the air, but following rain, pollen development spread usually increases as plants are nourished with rain.